 You might have to make a decision when it comes to travel, but again, both networks provide similar exchange rates and are accepted in most countries.
 It might come down to the perks offered between Visa and Mastercard.

-While a card’s network should form part of your consideration, you should primarily compare credit and charge cards on the core factors listed above.
+While a card's network should form part of your consideration, you should primarily compare credit and charge cards on the core factors listed above to find the best fit for your spending habits.